spocon/spocon/README.md

 your local network, however you can configure it by editing `/opt/spocon/config.toml` which passes arguments to [librespot-java](https://github.com/librespot-org/librespot-java).

+If you have a firewall, you need to open the UDP port `5355` for mDNS.
+Then specify some random port in `zeroconf.listenPort` and open that TCP port too.

 ```toml
 deviceName = "librespot-java" ### Device name ###
 deviceType = "COMPUTER" ### Device type (COMPUTER, TABLET, SMARTPHONE, SPEAKER, TV, AVR, STB, AUDIO_DONGLE, GAME_CONSOLE, CAST_VIDEO, CAST_AUDIO, AUTOMOBILE, WEARABLE, UNKNOWN_SPOTIFY, CAR_THING, UNKNOWN) ###